The sixth step says, “Were entirely ready to have God remove all these defects of character.”

 Personally, I fought getting a sponsor for a long time.
 The result was nil, until I let go absolutely (quoted from “How it Works” in the Big Book of Alcoholics Anonymous).
 In other words, I continued to relapse (use after periods of sobriety), until I had someone to guide me through the steps and explain how my thinking was flawed.
 As they say in the 12-step fellowships, “Your best thinking got you here.”
 This was true for me.

 If we applied a sixth step to my prideful attitude of the previous paragraph, I will say first of all that my Higher Power (God) was really in control of my successes.
 I had custody because I had gotten clean and sober.
 I still had huge anger problems that I did not work on until my tenth year of recovery.
 My anger has had a negative impact on my two older sons for sure.
-I was successful as a college student because my third son’s mother allowed me the freedom to focus on school.
-I got through school cheap because I was blessed with a nice scholarship.
+I was successful in college because my third son’s mother gave me the freedom to focus on school.
+Moreover, I got through school cheap because of a nice scholarship.
 I was good at my job because I was working with criminal populations and I instantly had “street cred” because I had been where they had been.

-If I had been thinking of others, I would have done the work so I quit gambling (evidence of a prideful attitude), quit playing dominoes on yahoo obsessively (I thought I deserved it because I worked so hard at school), and been more present for my partner and children (I thought it was enough because I was clean and sober).
+If I had been thinking of others, I would have done the work.
+So, I quit gambling (evidence of a prideful attitude), quit playing dominoes on yahoo obsessively (I thought I deserved it because I worked so hard at school), and became more present for my partner and children (I thought it was enough because I was clean and sober).
 My sponsees in the 12-step fellowship were more about a look good than the opportunity to serve my fellow man.
 The service work I did in the 12-step fellowship was more about being seen then being of service.

 The difference today is that I am self-employed, so I am incredibly busy.
-I do not carry sponsees, because I do not have the time it takes to give a sponsee the time they deserve.
+I don’t carry sponsees because I don’t have the time it takes to give a sponsee the time they deserve.
 Both my sponsors have given me the time I needed.
 I feel that not to be able to do that is wrong.
-If I do service work of any kind, I make sure I do it to actually be of service, not to be seen doing the service work.
+If I do service work of any kind, I make sure I do it to actually be of service.
 As I conclude this, I reflect on the sixth step.
 I still have a lot of defects of character.
 Some I work on, some I don’t.
 If I told you I worked on them all, I wouldn’t be walking my talk.
 I would rather be known for who I am, than for who I am not.